Engee documentation

 Conclusion

-As we can hear from the recordings and see from the model, the filter works correctly and allows to get rid of extraneous noise in the original audio signal.
+As we can hear from the recordings and see from the model, the filter works correctly and allows you to get rid of extraneous noise in the original audio signal.